nikkilr88/egghead-asciicasts/react-native-fundamentals/lessons/react-understand-the-fetch-api.md

 >   })
 ```

 This is going to parse our JSON and return us another promise that we can chain on here and pass in another function.
-Now, this response should be our...Let's call it our `(jsonRes)`.
+Let's call it our `(jsonRes)`.
 From here, let's `console.log('The response', jsonRes)`.

 ```javascript
 > fetch(url)